awsdocs/aws-systems-manager-user-guide/doc_source/prereqs-ssm-agent.md

 **Note**
 SSM Agent isn't installed on all AMIs based on Amazon Linux or Amazon Linux 2\.
 For example, SSM Agent isn't preinstalled on EKS\-Optimized AMIs based on Amazon Linux 2\.

-On other AMIs, and on\-premises servers and virtual machines for your hybrid environment, you must install the agent manually, as described in the table below\.
+On other AMIs, and on\-premises servers and virtual machines for your hybrid environment, you must install the agent manually, as described in the following table\.

 **Important**
 An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
 For information, see [Automating updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 Subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub to get notifications about SSM Agent updates\.